 Princess Beatrice is the elder daughter of Prince Andrew and Sarah, Duchess of York.
 Her full title is Her Royal Highness Princess Beatrice of York.
 She has no official surname, but uses the name York.
 If she marries, she will retain her royal title, but will have the option of taking her husband's surname.

 Princess Eugenie is the younger daughter of Prince Andrew and Sarah, Duchess of York.
 Her full title is Her Royal Highness Princess Eugenie of York.
 Like her sister Princess Beatrice, she has no official surname, but uses "York."
-She will retain her royal title, if she marries, and will have the option of taking her husband's surname.
+She married her long-term boyfriend Jack Brooksbank at Windsor Castle on 12 October 2018.
+She will retain her royal title and will have the option of taking her husband's surname.

 Earl of Wessex

 Prince Edward was given the title Earl of Wessex and Viscount Severn on his marriage to Sophie Rhys-Jones in 1999.
 The couple have two children, Lady Louise, born in 2003 and James, Viscount Severn, born in 2007.
 After serving in the Royal Marines, the prince formed his own TV production company.
 He now supports the Queen in her official duties and carries out public engagements for charities.